MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Travel Request:**

-     - Travel Request will be Cancel as per Customer request in [Leave Reject Request](#leave-reject-request) stage.
+     - Travel Request will Cancel as cacel the leave request in [Leave Reject Request](#leave-reject-request) stage.

        - *In The action field is following to,*